Akryum/portless/README.md

 portless refresh
 ```

-Stop and uninstall the deamon:
+Stop and uninstall the daemon:

 ```bash
 portless stop